Koel09/DS_LSTM_ForexCurrencyPredictor/README.md

 ## 💻 Step 4: Build the Streamlit App (`app.py`)

-The Streamlit app serves as your frontend for interactive predictions.
+The Streamlit app serves as our frontend for interactive predictions.

 ### Key features:
 - Dropdown to select currency